Share this Post

 Global Experiential Service Learning Program in Peru

-Join Crooked Trails and soccer coach Emily Cole on a trip of a lifetime that combines service work, the love of soccer, and the deep local connection of a homestay.
+Join Crooked Trails and soccer coach Shawn McDonough on a trip of a lifetime that combines service work, the love of soccer, and the deep local connection of a homestay.
 At the end of our trip, you will have helped complete a community soccer field in the remote Andean village of Vicos, Peru!

 There we will be welcomed by local families into their homes.
 The community sees very few tourists despite being surrounded by some of the best alpine views in the country, including the highest peak in Peru, Huascarán.
 After getting to know the village, we will work alongside community members (and fellow soccer lovers of all ages) to finalize the construction of the soccer field.

-You will have daily interactions with coach Emily Cole who will share her passion for travel, service, and soccer.
-Emily will lead a soccer clinic and scrimmages with locals.
-To cap off the week, Emily will coach you in your bid to win a friendly competition with local teams.
+You will have daily interactions with coach Shawn McDonough who will share his passion for travel, service, and soccer.
+Shawn has been coaching full time for the last seven years.
+As a former college head coach, Shawn also has experience at the youth, high school, and semi-professional level.
+Shawn is a Massachusetts State Cup Champion and a two time National Finalist.
+Shawn will lead a soccer clinic and scrimmages with locals.
+To cap off the week, Shawn will coach you in your bid to win a friendly competition with local teams.

 Maximum group size: 24 participants